Our People

 Chet Clem

-President, Lyme Properties, UVTA Vice Chair
+President, Lyme Properties, UVTA Board Vice Chair

 Chet is President of Lyme Properties, a real estate development company based in West Lebanon, NH that aims to build places people give a damn about, including the trail-and-transit oriented River Park West Leb development.
 Chet has a BA in Environmental Policy from Bates College where he wrote a thesis on hydroelectric dam relicensing as an opportunity for environmental, economic, and recreational revitalization, and an MBA in Entrepreneurship from Babson College where he was the recipient of the Changemaker award from the Lewis Institute for Social Innovation.
 He was previously Editorial Manager at The Onion, which lends a creative approach to issues at the crossroads of economic development and the environment.
 He’s also on the board of the Granite Outdoor Alliance, a NH outdoor industry association.
 Chet is on his second stint as a resident of Norwich, VT, this time with his wife Julie, their twins Gus & Winnie, and a dog named Willie Nelson.